Did you find an ancestor who appears in multiple records with an initial? Is it possible to determine what the initial standards for?

 Look at the first son.
 General is a first name, not a title.
 Is it possible that the G for Winfield is General, like his son General Logan, who incidentally preferred using the name Logan?

-I can’t say one way or other without talking with family members.
+I can’t say one way or another without talking with family members.
 So what should we do next?

 REVIEW YOUR SOURCES

-In the case of Winfield, I have found a number of sources which identify him.
+In the case of Winfield, I have found a number of sources that identify him.
 These sources provide CLUES about his name.